Prag8855/aab/content/guides/kontist-review.md

 ### Integration with other services

-Kontist only syncs with [Lexoffice](/out/lexoffice) and [FastBill](https://www.fastbill.com/).
+Kontist only syncs with [Lexware Office](/out/lexoffice) and [FastBill](https://www.fastbill.com/).
 It does not integrate with any English-speaking tax software.

-You can match Kontist bank transactions to receipts and invoices in Lexoffice.
-Most other banks also sync with Lexoffice, so this is nothing special.
+You can match Kontist bank transactions to receipts and invoices in Lexware Office.
+Most other banks also sync with Lexware Office, so this is nothing special.

 **One time, some transactions did not sync.** One time, a client paid me.
-I could see the transaction in Kontist, but not in Lexoffice.
+I could see the transaction in Kontist, but not in Lexware Office.
 All other transactions were there.
 I manually marked the invoice as paid.

-A few months later, the missing transaction appeared in Lexoffice.
+A few months later, the missing transaction appeared in Lexware Office.
 There were a dozen more transactions, all of them very late.
 If this happened a little later, my [tax declaration](/glossary/Steuererkl%C3%A4rung) would have been wrong, and I could have been fined by the *Finanzamt*.
 This is really bad!

 Kontist also syncs in the other direction.
-You can do your bookkeeping in Lexoffice, and see the changes in Kontist.
+You can do your bookkeeping in Lexware Office, and see the changes in Kontist.
 This is sometimes buggy, and transactions do not sync properly.

-In other cases, a transaction type exists in Lexoffice, but not in Kontist.
+In other cases, a transaction type exists in Lexware Office, but not in Kontist.
 A [trade tax](/glossary/Gewerbesteuer) payment can appear as an expense, and it makes the income tax calculation completely wrong.
-In other words, **syncing from Lexoffice to Kontist does not work**.
+In other words, **syncing from Lexware Office to Kontist does not work**.

 ### Tax advisor access